Zimmerman wins in District 30

 Republican candidate Shannon Zimmerman won the State Assembly seat in District 30 with 56 percent of the votes Tuesday night, according to St. Croix County and Pierce County election results.

-Results from St. Croix County, which makes up the majority of District 30, showed Zimmerman earned 58 percent of the vote with all precincts reporting.
+Results from St. Croix County, which makes up the majority of District 30, showed Zimmerman earning 58 percent of the vote with all precincts reporting.

 Zimmerman said he was thrilled with the results.